dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 **Connectors** provide a manager-side interface that handles the communication between the manager and the JMX agent.
 Each connector provides the same remote management interface though a different protocol.
 When a remote management application uses this interface, it can connect to a JMX agent transparently through the network, regardless of the protocol.

+Now we are going to explore one of the connectors which

 First layer

 First layer details